AriaMoradi/bypass-paywalls-chrome-clean/README.md

 3. Move the folder to a permanent location on your computer (do not delete the folder after installation).
 4. Go to the extensions page (`chrome://extensions`).
 5. Enable Developer Mode.
-6. Click `Load unpacked` and select/open the extension folder.
+6. Click `Load unpacked` and select/open the extension folder (contains file manifest.json).

 *  By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
 You can also just request permissions for the custom sites you added yourself (or `clear cookies` (BPC-icon) to ask for permission for current site).